dailystory/docs/articles/changelog/2020/may.md

 # DailyStory Product Updates for May 2020
 ## May 25, 2020
 * send from queue pattern similar to emails for text messages
+* updates to job manager for non-tenant specific jobs
+* refactor how lead activity is resolved

 ## May 22, 2020
 * add service point manager max for twilio